jeroendoggen/GenerativeAlgorithms/README.md

  1. Enter a 'secret key'
  2. Generate a random string (parent)
- 3. Generate 1000 strings based on the parents (with minor mutations)
+ 3. Generate 1000 strings based on the parent (with minor mutations)
- 4. Select the child that is closest to the 'secret key'
+ 4. Select the child that is closest to the 'secret key' (lowest 'Deltasum')
- 5. This child becomes the new parent
+ 5. This child becomes the parent for the next generation
- 6. Go back to step three until the key is found
+ 6. Go back to step 3 until the secret key is found

 Program flow: